grnet/synnefo/docs/snf-burnin.rst

 -------------------
 * Submit create server
 * Test server is in BUILD state in server list
-* Test server is in BUILD state in details
+* Test server is in BUILD state in server details
 * Change server metadata
 * Verify the changed metadata are correct
 * Verify server metadata are set based on image metadata
-* Wait until server change state to ACTIVE, and verify state
+* Wait until server changes state to ACTIVE, and verify state
 * Test if OOB server console works
 * Test if server has IPv4
 * Test if server has IPv6